m-creations/docker/README.md

-# Official Jenkins Docker image
+# Infficial tiny Jenkins image

-The Jenkins Continuous Integration and Delivery server.
+The Jenkins Continuous Integration and Delivery server based on an OpenWRT image with small footprint and (in contrast to the Alpine version of the official image) with glibc support.

 This is a fully functional Jenkins server, based on the Long Term Support release.
 [http://jenkins.io/](http://jenkins.io/).

-For weekly releases check out [`jenkinsci/jenkins`](https://hub.docker.com/r/jenkinsci/jenkins/)
+For the latest release check out [`mcreations/jenkins`](https://hub.docker.com/r/mcreations/jenkins/)

 <img src="http://jenkins-ci.org/sites/default/files/jenkins_logo.png"/>

 # Usage

 ```
-docker run -p 8080:8080 -p 50000:50000 jenkins
+docker run -p 8080:8080 -p 50000:50000 mcreations/jenkins
 ```

 NOTE: read below the _build executors_ part for the role of the `50000` port mapping.

-This will store the workspace in /var/jenkins_home.
+This will store the workspace in /data/jenkins_home.
 All Jenkins data lives in there - including plugins and configuration.
 You will probably want to make that a persistent volume (recommended):

 ```
-docker run -p 8080:8080 -p 50000:50000 -v /your/home:/var/jenkins_home jenkins
+docker run -p 8080:8080 -p 50000:50000 -v /your/jenkins_home:/data/jenkins_home jenkins
 ```

-This will store the jenkins data in `/your/home` on the host.
+This will store the jenkins data in `/your/jenkins_home` on the host.
-Ensure that `/your/home` is accessible by the jenkins user in container (jenkins user - uid 1000) or use `-u some_other_user` parameter with `docker run`.
+Ensure that `/your/jenkins_home` is accessible by the jenkins user in container with uid 200.

 You can also use a volume container:

 ```
-docker run --name myjenkins -p 8080:8080 -p 50000:50000 -v /var/jenkins_home jenkins
+docker run --name myjenkins -p 8080:8080 -p 50000:50000 -v /data/jenkins_home jenkins
 ```

 Then myjenkins container has the volume (please do read about docker volume handling to find out more).